AlibabaCloudDocs/nat/intl.en-US/Announcements and Updates/NAT Gateway Optimization Bulletin/Free upgrades to enhanced NAT gateways for a limited time.md

 ## Upgrade

-Before you upgrade standard NAT gateways to enhanced NAT gateways, take note of the instructions in the following figure.
+Before you upgrade a standard NAT gateway to an enhanced NAT gateway, take note of the instructions in the following figure.

 ![Instructions](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/0082659951/p147943.png)